 Check here as we continue to update with 2016 news, leading up to our June month of flash.

 National Flash Fiction Day is New Zealand’s celebration of the shortest form of fiction writing, on the shortest day of the year.

-The 2012, 2013 and 2014 competitions were great successes with 300 entries each year.
+The 2012-15 competitions were great successes with approximately 300 entries each year.
 You can find the winners from previous years by clicking on the tabs at the top of the page.
 And you can read them, published at Flash Frontier: An Adventure in Short Fiction.
 See the Archives page for links.

 If you would like to hold a reading or local event and would like it advertised and supported by NFFD, please get in touch!

 In 2012, Radio New Zealand Arts on Sunday hosted a discussion of National Flash Fiction Day and flash fiction in general to help launch the inaugural event.
 You can hear the radio interview and hear some flash fiction on the Radio NZ website.

 And this was one of Radio NZ’s most popular podcasts in 2012 — so thank you to Radio NZ, listeners and flash fiction fans!

 National Flash Fiction Day is an organisation run by volunteers in the writing and business community who believe that some of the best things come in small packages.

 Margaret Cahill is a freelance editor based in Kerikeri.
 Her expertise includes assessing and editing books for children and young adults.
 Margaret worked for many years as an editor at Learning Media Limited, where she had responsibility for editing a range of children’s series from the ‘My Feelings’ series for Early Childhood Education to the ‘Connected‘ series on science, mathematics, and technology.
 She also edited a broad range of materials for teachers.
 She edited A Nest of Singing Birds, a history of the New Zealand School Journal which won the reference and anthology section of the 2008 Montana Book Awards.